GoogleCloudPlatform/cloud-run-mesh/README.md

 ## Overview

 In K8s, the mesh implementation relies on a mutating webhook that patches the Pod, injecting for required environment.
-Docker and CloudRun images do not have an injector so this application plays that role, using the K8s and GCP APIs to setup iptables and the sidecar process or the proxyless bootstrap.
+Docker and Cloud Run images do not have an injector so this application plays that role, using the K8s and GCP APIs to setup iptables and the sidecar process or the proxyless bootstrap.

 This supports running an app: